 What little stockpile is left has been covered with the fungus and made impossible to use.

-The "Doctor" now discovers a device at the stock pile that is sending a signal to attract the "Yeti's".
+The "Doctor" now discovers a device at the stockpile that is sending a signal to attract the "Yeti's".
 Along with one of the spheres from his earlier encounter with the "Great Intelligence".
 This convinces the "Doctor" that there is a traitor at the HQ, but who?

-While this is all occurring the newspaper reporter "Chorley" has became panicky over the whole situation and is thinking of leaving the HQ and London.
+While this is all occurring the newspaper reporter "Chorley" has become panicky over the whole situation and is thinking of leaving the HQ and London.
 In a conversation with him "Victoria" had revealed the existence of the "TARDIS" and that the "Doctor", "Jamie" and herself are time travelers.
 "Chorley" now heads for "Covent Garden" to locate the time machine.

 This forces the "Doctor" and his two Companions to head to "Covent Garden" and stop the newspaper reporter.

-When the three arrive they find the tube station all covered with fungus.
+When the three arrive, they find the tube station all covered with fungus.
 While at the HQ the "Yeti's" attack killing several soldiers.